Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Introduction

 where $\omega(v)=\partial_x v_1-\partial_y v_2$ is the vorticity of $v$.
 In other words, the vorticity free boundary condition is the special case of the Navier boundary condition when $\frac{\alpha}{\mu}=2\kappa$, where $\kappa$ is the curvature of the boundary $\partial{\Omega}$, see for instance \cite{JLions,Kelliher}.
 Therefore, for our problem, Navier boundary conditions contain vorticity free boundary condition provided that $\alpha=0$ or $\alpha_0=\alpha_1=0$.

-In view of the results of Romanov\cite{Romanov} and Heck\cite{Heck}, a natural question is that under Navier boundary conditions, does the conclusion still hold for all positive viscosity?
-Our results in this paper give a partial answer.
-For the Navier boundary problem, we can find some sufficient conditions for the stability of Couette flow.
-These sufficient conditions depend on the viscosity $\mu$, the moving velocities of boundaries $(a,0), (b,0)$ and the Navier coefficients $\alpha$ or $\alpha_0,\ \alpha_1$.
+In view of the results of Romanov \cite{Romanov} and Heck \cite{Heck}, it is very natural to consider the stability problem with Navier boundary conditions.
+In our results, for the Navier boundary problem, we can find some sufficient conditions for the stability of Couette flow.
+The sufficient conditions depend on the viscosity $\mu$, the moving velocities of boundaries $(a,0), (b,0)$ and the Navier coefficients $\alpha$ or $\alpha_0,\ \alpha_1$.

-Similar results for the stability and instability of trivial steady states $(0,q_s)(q_s=\mathrm{constant})$ with Navier boundary conditions were obtained by Ding, Li and Xin\cite{SJDing}.
-They gave a critical viscosity determined by the Navier coefficients to distinguish the stability from the instability.
-In \cite{SJDing}, the Navier boundary condition with $\alpha\geq 0$ is called {\it dissipative} and the Navier boundary condition with $\alpha<0$ is called {\it absorptive}.
+Similar results for the stability and instability of trivial steady states $(0,q_s)(q_s=\mathrm{constant})$ with Navier boundary conditions were obtained by the first author, Li and Xin \cite{SJDing}, which provided a critical viscosity determined by the Navier coefficients to distinguish the stability from the instability.
+In addition, in \cite{SJDing}, the Navier boundary condition with $\alpha\geq 0$ is called {\it dissipative} and the Navier boundary condition with $\alpha<0$ is called {\it absorptive}.

-The aim of this paper is to analyze the stability of the incompressible Couette flow with Navier boundary conditions.
-In order to analyse the sign of the image part of spectrum for the Orr-Sommerfeld equation, we will use the idea of Joseph\cite{Joseph1,Joseph2}.
-The key ingredient is to estimate the upper bound of $\mathrm{Im} \ c$.
-Hence, we need to establish inequalities about some energies from Orr-Sommerfeld equation.
-Compared with the cases in Joesph\cite{Joseph1,Joseph2} and Romanov\cite{Romanov}, we have to deal with the boundary terms resulted from the Navier boundary conditions.
-We develop the idea of Joesph\cite{Joseph1,Joseph2} and establish some new estimates for the energies in the spectrum problem, therefore the difficulties from the Navier boundary conditions can be overcome.
+Our aim is to analyze the stability of the incompressible Couette flow with Navier boundary conditions.
+One key step is to determine the sign of the image part of spectrum for the Orr-Sommerfeld equation.
+The key point is to estimate the upper bound of $\mathrm{Im} \ c$.
+Therefore, we need to establish estimates for Orr-Sommerfeld equation.
+Compared with the cases in Joesph \cite{Joseph1,Joseph2} and Romanov \cite{Romanov}, we have to deal with the boundary terms resulted from the Navier boundary conditions.
+To overcome the difficulties, we will modify the idea of Joseph \cite{Joseph1,Joseph2} and obtain the desired estimates.